 Vertical drop of 1340 meters (4355 vertical feet)

-Best qualities of the run: Spectacular views; Long; North aspect (great snow).
+Best qualities of the run: spectacular views and a long, north aspect run.
 Once again we drop off at the top of the Mustang Glacier.
 We head due north and ski the glacier until it funnels into a Pipeline feature that spews out into a big alpine bowl.
 From here we traverse skiers-left and then finish the run on steep cutblocks down to the valley floor.

 Love You Longtime